-The Club provides an opportunity for local children and families to get to know one another, as Starston village is spread over a wide geographical area such that those living at one end of the village may never meet those living at the other end, being 4 miles apart.
+The Club, now in its 5th year, provides an opportunity for local children and families to get to know one another, as Starston village is spread over a wide geographical area such that those living at one end of the village may never meet those living at the other end, being 4 miles apart.

 The Starston Youth Club meets monthly usually between 3 and 4.30pm on Saturday afternoons at the Starston Jubilee Hall (see link to dates below).
 The majority of children are currently primary school age.